p0t4t0sandwich/ServerPanelManager/README.md

   - [ ] Add conditionals
   - [ ] think of a placeholder spec for conditionals
   - [ ] Build a parser for conditionals and placeholders
+  - [ ] Webhook task
+- [ ] Send commands to all servers in a group
+- [ ] Group playerlist interface -- Some readout of the playerlist for all servers in a group -- good for Proxy setups

 ### Misc

 - [ ] Add multi-ADS/Controller logic -- similar to old WatchFerret

+- [ ] Update mods/plugins from url? -- maybe add a `update` command to the group system?

+- [ ] Server console regex task -- maybe add a `regex` command to the group system?

+- [ ] No-start status fix -- plop a proper `server started` message in the console -- Fix for Forge 1.12.2 v14.23.5.2858 and FTB Revelation

 - [x] Make AMPServerManagerPlugin function as a standalone terminal program, since it's all compiled to Java 8 anyway.
   - [x] Format the log properly